FACTBOX-Relief efforts in Puerto Rico after Hurricane Maria

 - There are about 4,500 U.S. troops on the ground in Puerto Rico, including active duty and national guard.
 An additional 1,400 National Guard members are expected to arrive in Puerto Rico in four days.

-- Forty-three officials from the Federal Emergency Management Agency, teams of U.S. Army Corps of Engineers and more than 1,600 National Guard members had sheltered in place during the storm.
+- Forty-three FEMA officials, teams of U.S. Army Corps of Engineers and more than 1,600 National Guard members had sheltered in place during the storm.

 - The U.S. military has the USS Kearsarge and Oak Hill, amphibious assault ships, assisting in relief efforts.
 The USS Wasp, which has completed relief efforts off the coast of Dominica, will soon be joining them.

-- The USNS Comfort, a hospital ship, is en route to Puerto Rico and expected to arrive on Oct.
-4. The Comfort is equipped to carry up to 1,000 hospital beds, 12 operating rooms and one of America’s largest trauma units.
+- The USNS Comfort, a hospital ship, is en route to Puerto Rico.
+The Comfort is equipped to carry up to 1,000 hospital beds, 12 operating room and one of America’s largest trauma units.

 - Fifty-two tilt/rotary-wing aircraft are taking part in efforts, according to the Pentagon.